 By the time you see a mouse or have spotted feces in an attic or basement, you already have a problem.
 Rodents reproduce very quickly, so even if you have managed to trap a few, there are likely many more that you have not seen.

 If you are facing removal of any rodent, including house mice, it is best to call professionals who have the tools to do the job quickly and completely.
 Rodents can carry up to thirty-five diseases that humans are susceptible to.
 The longer they reside in your home, the more exposure you and your family face.
 Moreover, their destructive habits of gnawing through wires can cause electrical fires.

 TNT Exterminators will thoroughly inspect your home, identify nesting areas and breeding grounds, and treat your home to completely eliminate them.
-Our team also performs a careful and thorough cleanup so that you and your family are safe from allergies, illness, and possible future infestation.
+Our team also performs a thorough post inspection so that you and your family are safe from allergies, illness, and possible future infestation.

 Trying to handle a rodent problem on your own puts your family at risk of further exposure to bacteria that their nests contain and you at risk of injury.
 Call the experts at TNT when you need a rat or mice exterminator in Northeast Ohio.

 The end of summer does not mean the end of tick season.
 In fact, ticks are a year-round problem for animals and people alike, and fall can be a big problem as some tend to let their guard down when temperatures cool.